 There is no shortage of classical theatre venues for the German speaking world in my city.
 But where does the large Viennese expat community stir their feelings on a theatre night out?
 The Viennatheatreproject is an English language theatre that stages contemporary plays and fresh invigorating acting.
 The small theatre’s team performs at Theater Drachengasse in one of Vienna’s oldest parts in the city centre.
 Go to Theater Drachengasse’s calendar of plays to find English language plays on show.

 At my age, I have grown out of Punch & Judy puppets but love fine historic crafts brought to life.
-That is what the marionette theatre is about: classical theatre for adults AND children, gracefully and skillfully performed by beautifully crafted rococo-style marionettes.
+That is what the marionette theatre at Schonbrunn Palace is about: classical theatre for adults AND children, gracefully and skillfully performed by beautifully crafted rococo-style marionettes.

 A nice add on was that the small audience room and the backstage tour after the performance made you feel part of a real insider show.
 Read our full experience in Puppets Theatre Vienna.